RobertDaleSmith/SNESpad/README.md

 Email: <robert@robertdalesmith.com>

+## Examples

+Included in this repository are three examples that demonstrate different use cases for the SNESpad library.

+1. [serial.ino](examples/serial/serial.ino) - Demonstrates how to use the SNESpad library to monitor a SNES controller over a USB serial connection.

+2. [hid.ino](examples/hid/hid.ino) - Demonstrates how to use the SNESpad library to create HID mouse and HID joystick USB devices using a SNES controller.

+3. [xinput.ino](examples/xinput/xinput.ino) - Demonstrates how to use the SNESpad library to create an XInput USB controller using a SNES controller or mouse.

 ## Changes and Enhancements

 This version of the library is optimized for performance and compatibility.
 Notable changes from the original Arduino version include: